-- Afforestation, 2013-2018: The carbon stock in mineral soils of grassland (CC31) was recalculated (see chp.
+- Afforestation, 2013-2019: The carbon stock in mineral soils of grassland (CC31) was recalculated (see chp.
 6.6.5).
-This led to slightly higher carbon sinks in mineral soils of afforested areas, which are calculated by a stock-difference approach. - Deforestation, 2013-2018: The carbon stocks in living biomass and dead wood of forest (CC12) as well the carbon stocks in living biomass and mineral soils of cropland, grassland, wetlands and settlements were recalculated (see chp.
+This led to slightly stronger carbon sinks in mineral soils of afforested areas, which are calculated by a stock-difference approach. - Deforestation, 2013-2019: The carbon stocks in living biomass and mineral soils of cropland, grassland, wetlands and settlements were recalculated (see chp.
 10.1.1 and Table 6-4).
-This led to slightly higher carbon losses on deforested areas, which are calculated by a stock-difference approach. - Deforestation, 2013-2018: An error in the calculation of permanent forest losses has been corrected.
-This led to an increase of deforested areas by approximately 10%.
-Additional information is given in Table 11-5 (chp.
-11.1.3.2). - Forest Management, 2013-2018: BCEFs for living biomass and deadwood were updated with data from the 4th Swiss NFI (2017) replacing the previous values originating from the 2nd NFI (2008).
+This led to slightly higher carbon losses on deforested areas, which are calculated by a stock-difference approach. - Forest Management, 2013-2019: The carbon stock changes in deadwood and litter were recalculated based on the most recent results of the Yasso07 model in Switzerland using averages of the CP2 (2013-2020).
 See chp.
-6.4.2.2. - Forest Management, 2013-2018: In former submissions, a Tier 1 approach was applied for the pools of deadwood and litter (no carbon stock change).
-It was replaced by a Tier 2 approach using average carbon stock changes modelled with Yasso07 in Switzerland for the CP2 (2013-2019).
-See chp.
-6.4.2.5. - Forest Management, 2018: A calculation error was corrected in the harvesting data of the year 2018 and the corresponding loss of living biomass was recalculated (minus 1%).
+6.4.2.5.
+As a consequence, net emissions raised 2019 by approximately 0.4 kt CO2 yr-1.

-10.2 Implications for emission levels 1990 and 2018
+10.2 Implications for emission levels 1990 and 2019

-10.2.1 Implications emission levels for GHG inventory
+10.2.1 Implications for emission levels for GHG inventory